Prepare for a Hurricane When you have Medical Needs

-Some preparation steps you can take right away:
+Some preparation steps you can take right away if you have medical needs:

 - Register with your area’s emergency management office.
 They all maintain lists of people in the community who have medical needs during a hurricane.

 - Know the local hurricane evacuation route(s) to take and have a plan for where you can stay.
 You may consider driving it first so you know exactly where you are going.

 - Get a go-bag.
 This disaster supply kit could include a change of clothes, a flashlight, batteries, cash, first aid supplies, medications, and copies of your critical information if you need to evacuate

 - Make a family emergency communication plan.

 - Many communities have text or email alerting systems for emergency notifications.
 For example: Dade County alerts.

 Build a kit … or three!

 Food and water, first aid kits, and emergency supply kits are all extremely important.
 Make sure that you include the essentials and consider potential scenarios when packing them.

 Luckily, government organizations like the Federal Emergency Management Agency (FEMA) and other organizations have comprehensive checklists for you to use.